 But how to assess the strength, and ultimately the marketplace worth, of those brands?
 We contacted leaders from three firms noted for their brand valuation services:

 They certainly do not always agree, but together they provide a much clearer view of the benefits and challenges of pursuing brand valuation.
-Download the latest Roundtable as a free eBook to read the entire discussion.
+Download the latest Roundtable eBook to read the entire discussion.